Signs of OCD in Children

 5 Tips on How to Parent a Child with OCD

-If you’re wondering how to help a child with OCD at home, there are a number of ways to do so.
+If you wonder how to help a child with OCD at home, there are several ways to do so.
 Here are our five tips:

 1.)
 Educate Your Child on OCD

-Understandably, even with an OCD diagnosis, your child is likely unaware they’re struggling with a mental health condition.
+Understandably, even with an OCD diagnosis, your child is likely unaware they struggle with a mental health condition.
 For this reason, it can help to educate both yourself and your child on what OCD is.

-More so, it’s key to help them understand how OCD is affecting their thought-process.
-Naturally, they’re unaware that their thought patterns are abnormal and leading to inappropriate behavior.
+More so, it’s key to help them understand how OCD affects their thought process.
+Naturally, children are unaware that their thought patterns are abnormal and lead to inappropriate behavior.
 For this reason, a comprehensive conversation on the topic is essential.

-If you’re not sure where to begin, there are a number of children’s books concerning OCD in children.
+If you’re not sure where to begin, there are several children’s books concerning OCD in children.

 2.)
 Give Your Child’s OCD a Name